bheimbu/annoSnake/docs/source/databases.rst

 Databases
 =========

 Databases are downloaded automatically.
 However, the user can choose to use their own protein databases, which must be saved in the correct format (see below).
+The empty file *.setup_done* in each database subdirectory is important in order to run the workflow correctly.
+So if you want to use your own databases, make sure you create one (``touch .setup_done``)

 .. code::

   workflow/databases/
-  ├── gtdb/
+  ├── cazymes/
-  |       ├── $SAMPLE1
+  |       ├── dbCAN-fam-HMMs.txt.v11
+  │       ├── dbCAN-fam-HMMs.txt.v11.h3f
+  │       ├── dbCAN-fam-HMMs.txt.v11.h3i
+  │       ├── dbCAN-fam-HMMs.txt.v11.h3m
-  │       ├── $SAMPLE2
+  │       ├── dbCAN-fam-HMMs.txt.v11.h3p
-  │       └── ...
+  │       └── .setup_done
   ├── kegg/
   |       ├── $SAMPLE1
   │       ├── $SAMPLE2